This is a little earlier than normal … I head out on vacation this evening and will be gone for a little more than a week. Enjoy the break!

 A Little History of March in previous years …

-Five years ago, in March 2007 Cisco was “on a tear” announcing 3 acquisitions, including the $3.3 Billion purchase of WebEx, plus Microsoft paid about $800 Million for Tellme networks.
-In March 2008 Microsoft announced three separate deals (one reputedly in the $100Million range); the biggest deal of the month was AOL’s $850 Million purchase of social networking company Bebo; Acer paid $290 Million for E-Ten and Synopsis paid $227 Million for another semiconductor company Synplicity.
-Three years ago in March 2009 we continued to suffer through tough economic times and record unemployment.
-Google was in the news for creating a $100 Million venture fund.
-There was not a ton of actual M&A activity in March 2009 but Bell Canada surprised, picking up “the Source” and the break-up of BearingPoint, post Chapter 11, benefited Deloitte and PwC amongst others around the world.
+Five years ago, in March 2008 Microsoft announced three separate deals (one reputedly in the $100Million range); the biggest deal of the month was AOL’s $850 Million purchase of social networking company Bebo; Acer paid $290 Million for E-Ten and Synopsis paid $227 Million for another semiconductor company Synplicity.
+In March 2009 Google was in the news for creating a $100 Million venture fund.
+Bell Canada bought “the Source” and the break-up of BearingPoint, post Chapter 11, benefited Deloitte and PwC amongst others around the world.
 March 2010 saw a continuation of the economic recovery.
-It was a quiet month for M&A activity with CA’s pursuit of the “cloud computing” world providing some activity with its two purchases, 3Tera for reputedly about $90 million and Nimsoft for $350 million.
+It was a quiet month for M&A activity with CA’s pursuit of the “cloud computing” world providing some activity with its two purchases, 3Tera for about $90 million and Nimsoft for $350 million.
 Chordiant was bought by Pegasytems for a little over $160 million, and the other notable purchase was Avnet’s $340 million buy, Bell Microproducts.
-Last year in March 2011 world events included Japan’s earthquake, tsunami and subsequent nuclear woes.
-The big technology event of the month was AT&T’s announcement of a $39 Billion deal to buy T-Mobile … which subsequebtly failed and reputedly cost AT&T $4 billion.
+Two years ago in March 2011 world events included Japan’s earthquake, tsunami and subsequent nuclear woes.
+The big technology event of the month was AT&T’s announcement of a $39 Billion deal to buy T-Mobile … which later failed costing AT&T a reputed $4 billion.
 While there were no other mega-deals of this nature it was a fairly busy month in the M&A world.
-There were some big name companies out adding to their capabilities … Montreal’s Radian6 was snapped up by Salesforce.com for about $276 milion; Facebook made a couple of acquisitions in the mobile space Snaptu and Beluga; YouTube paid about $50 milion for Next New Networks; McAfee bought database security firm Sentrigo; Cisco bought portal company newScale; Teradata bought data analytics startup Aster data … a continuation of the consolidation in the red hot data space; and OpenText bought a mobile app development tool vendor WeComm.
-Lots of activity in that mobile space!
+Montreal’s Radian6 was snapped up by Salesforce.com for about $276 milion; Facebook made a couple of acquisitions in the mobile space Snaptu and Beluga; YouTube paid about $50 milion for Next New Networks; McAfee bought database security firm Sentrigo; Cisco bought portal company newScale; Teradata bought data analytics startup Aster data … a continuation of the consolidation in the red hot data space; and OpenText bought a mobile app development tool vendor WeComm.
+In March 2012 there was some activity with a couple of young companies receiving significant capital Appirio ($60 million) and Hootsuite ($20 million).
+Cisco made a couple of acquisitions, paying a wopping $5 billion for video software and content company NDS Group in addition to a smaller network management buy, ClearAccess.
+NEC paid $450 million for the information management business of Convergys and Avaya paid $230 million for an Israeli videoconferenceing and telepresence company Radvision.
+Other companies on the acquisition trail were DELL, EMC, SafeNet, Avnet and The Utility Company.
+Finally, SAIC agreed to pay close to a half billion dollars to the City of New York related to charges it overbilled and paid kickbacks!

 Which brings us back to the present …